“The man who regards his own life and that of his fellow creatures as meaningless is not merely unfortunate but almost disqualified for life.”

 A human being is a part of the whole, called by us the “Universe,” a part limited in time and space.
 He experiences himself, his thoughts and feelings as something separate from the rest — a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and to affection for a few persons nearest to us.

 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.
 Nobody is able to achieve this completely, but the striving for such achievement is in itself a part of the liberation, and a foundation for inner security.

-~Albert Einstein was a German-born theoretical physicist.
-He developed the general theory of relativity, one of the two pillars of modern physics.
-Einstein’s work is also known for its influence on the philosophy of science.
-Einstein is best known in popular culture for his mass–energy equivalence formula E = mc2 (which has been dubbed “the world’s most famous equation”).
+~Albert Einstein was a German-born theoretical physicist who developed the theory of relativity, one of the two pillars of modern physics.
+His work is also known for its influence on the philosophy of science.

 Categories: Wisdom of Life